 Because such a variety of individual business, civic, and college-specific scholarships exist, it is impossible to provide an exhaustive list.
 Parents should research scholarship opportunities within their community, their student’s area of interest, and their student’s college choice(s).

 Parents should also be familiar with two great scholarship opportunities open to Tennessee residents:

 - Hope Scholarship –To apply, homeschool students must be enrolled in a homeschool program for at least the senior year, and must receive a minimum ACT score of 21 or a minimum SAT score of 980.
 The scholarship is only available at a state-eligible institution.
 More information can be found at: https://www.tn.gov/collegepays/article/tennessee-hope-scholarship

 - TN Promise –This scholarship has no ACT or SAT requirement; however, the student is required to attend mandatory informational meetings as well as perform community service hours.
 The scholarship is only available at a state-eligible institution.
 More information can be found at: tennesseepromise.gov

 COLLEGE ENTRANCE EXAMS

-SailAway Academy students may take the PSAT, ACT, or SAT by registering at www.collegeboard.com or the ACT by registering at www.act.org.
+SailAway Academy students may take the PSAT or SAT by registering at www.collegeboard.com or the ACT by registering at www.act.org.
 Our school code is: 431-069.
 Students may also choose to take the Classic Learning Test which is accepted at a variety of colleges and universities and offers score-based and institution-based scholarships.